Information for Part-Time Faculty

 You will use your Westmont user name & password to log in.

 You will have a Westmont College email address assigned to you by our IT Department.
 Please use this email address to contact your students.
 It should also be listed on your class syllabus.
 Your department assistant or Barb Kennedy in the Provost’s Office can give you your user name.
-Go to http://my.westmont.edu to log in.
-On your first attempt you will be asked to set your password.
-You will receive many campus emails as a faculty member with general information about what is happening around the college as well as important information from the Registrar, Library, Bookstore etc.
+First you will need to create a password.
+Go to https://my.westmont.edu/change_password.
+Select "Create a Password".
+Fill in your last name, skip the birthdate, and enter the last 4 digits of your Social Security Number.
+Enter the username that has been assigned to you, and your choice of password, and confirm your password.
+Be sure to note the rules for construction of a secure password.
+If you have difficulty with this form, contact Jeff Aquilon (firstname.lastname@example.org) in Information Technology.

 Most of our buildings and classrooms are opened by Westmont Security each morning.
 Please check with your departmental assistant to see if you will need a key to your classroom.